 At 12:45 in the afternoon on December 8, 1941, just ten hours after the attack on Pearl Harbor, the soldiers lived through the Japanese attack on Clark Airfield.
 That morning, they had been awakened to the news that the Japanese had bombed Pearl Harbor just hours earlier.
 The tankers were eating lunch when planes approached the airfield from the north.
 At first, they thought the planes were American.
 They then saw what looked like raindrops falling from the planes.
 It was only when bombs began exploding on the runways that the tankers knew the planes were Japanese.

 The company remained at Clark Field for the next two weeks until it received orders to proceed north toward Rosario.
-Henry took the time, on December 12, to cable his parent and tell them he was fine.
+Henry took the time, on December 12, to cable his parents.
+In it, he said, “I am well.
+Don’t worry.
+Merry Christmas.
+Love Henry Deckert”

 The tank battalion received orders on December 21 that it was to proceed north to Lingayen Gulf.
 Because of logistics problems, the B and C Companies soon ran low on gas.
 When they reached Rosario, there was only enough for one tank platoon, from B Company, to proceed north to support the 26th Cavalry.
 Just north of Rosario, Henry’s platoon engaged the enemy.